Indianapolis Colts: Move to Indianapolis

-Jim Irsay era (1997-present)
+Jim Irsay era (1997–2025)

 Along with the disappointing season, the principal owner and man who moved the team to Indianapolis, Robert Irsay, died in January 1997 after years of declining health.
-Jim Irsay, Robert Irsay's son, entered the role of principal owner following his father's death and quickly began to change the organization.
+Jim Irsay, Robert Irsay's son, entered the role of principal owner after his father's death and quickly began to change the organization.
 Irsay replaced general manager Tobin with Bill Polian in 1997 as the team decided to build through their number one overall pick in the 1998 draft.

-Jim Mora years (1998-2001)
+Jim Mora years (1998–2001)

 Jim Irsay began to shape the Colts one year after assuming control from his father by firing head coach Lindy Infante and hiring Bill Polian as the general manager of the organization.
-Polian in turn hired Jim Mora to become the next head coach of the team and drafted Tennessee Volunteer quarterback Peyton Manning, the son of New Orleans Saints legend Archie Manning, with the first overall pick in the 1998 NFL Draft.
+Polian in turn hired Jim E. Mora to become the next head coach of the team and drafted Tennessee Volunteer quarterback Peyton Manning, the son of New Orleans Saints legend Archie Manning, with the first overall pick in the 1998 NFL draft.

 The team and Manning struggled during the 1998 season, winning only three games; Manning threw a league high 28 interceptions.
 However, Manning did pass for 3,739 yards and threw 26 touchdown passes and was named to the NFL All-Rookie First Team.
 The Colts began to improve towards the end of the 1998 season and showed continued growth in 1999.
 Indianapolis drafted Edgerrin James in 1999 and continued to improve their roster heading into the upcoming season.
 The Colts went 13–3 in 1999 and finished first in the AFC East, their first division title since 1987.
 Indianapolis lost to the eventual AFC champion Tennessee Titans in the divisional playoffs.

-The 2000 and 2001 Colts teams were considerably less successful compared to the 1999 team, and pressure began to mount on team administration and the coaching staff following a 6–10 season in 2001.
+The 2000 and 2001 Colts teams were considerably less successful compared to the 1999 team.
+The 2000 team went 10–6 and had their season end in the Wild Card Round with an overtime loss to the Miami Dolphins.
+Pressure began to mount on team administration and the coaching staff after a 6–10 season in 2001.